provrb/Logicgate-Rootkit/README.md

 # 'Logicgate', a User-Mode Rootkit
 _This article is still a WIP._

-# My Experience Writing This Program

-Disclaimer: This project was made for educational and ethical purposes.
-This article was written to inform computer users, Software Engineers, Cybersecurity Analysts, and others about how someone can exploit multiple vulnerabilities to create a sophisticated piece of malware, and my explanation on how to prevent these vulnerabilities.
+_Disclaimer: This project was made for educational and ethical purposes.
+This article was written to inform computer users, Software Engineers, Cybersecurity Analysts, and others about how someone can exploit multiple vulnerabilities to create a sophisticated piece of malware, and my explanation on how to prevent these vulnerabilities.__

 During this project, I finally decided to document my experience.
 This includes the triumphs, roadblocks, ideas I thought of, and more that happened during the creation of this project.

 ## Backstory
 Before I started this project, [I had previously made a chat room entirely implemented in C for Linux for my Computer Engineering Technology class final](https://github.com/provrb/AMS),